aeskildsen/md2tex/README.md

 - Creation of a complete and valid TeX document, either from a generic template or using your own template
 - Reading Markdown from custom locations and writing a TeX file to a custom location
-- Several options for extra customization: type of quotes inline quotes, numbered or unnumbered headers, document classes...
+- Several options for extra customization: numbered or unnumbered headers, document classes, etc. ...
 - Core functionality (converting Markdown to Tex) can be used in other Python scripts as a module
 ---